Areas of Concentration and Subjects/Disciplines

-If a BLS student comes to the major primarily interested in Studio Art, they could take one Studio Art class to satisfy one of their classes required in their “Area IV” core Visual and Performing Arts requirements, use one or more introductory Studio Art classes to fulfill their “Area V” core Humanities electives (and to fulfill required intro level classes needed for entry to upper level Studio Art classes), and take Studio Art classes to count toward their 8+ required elective classes.
-As far as the major, as per the above guidelines on “Areas and Subjects” in the major, they could take up to 4 Studio Art classes in the major, take one Social Science course (an area different from Studio Art, which is in the Humanities area) such as a Communication, Sociology, Psychology or Economics course, or courses in Math, Science, or the Professional Programs such as Marketing (which are also all areas different from the Humanities area), and then take their remaining major courses in at least 2 other subjects (to have a total of at least 4 different subjects in all).
-As an example, the Studio Art focused BLS student might have a major completion that looks like this, with 3 different “Areas” (at least 2 different areas are required) and 5 different subjects (at least 4 different subjects are required).
+If a BLS student comes to the major primarily interested in Studio Art, they could take one Studio Art class to satisfy one of their classes required in their “Concentration IV” core Visual and Performing Arts requirements, use one or more introductory Studio Art classes to fulfill their “Concentration V” core Humanities electives (and to fulfill required intro level classes needed for entry to upper level Studio Art classes), and take Studio Art classes to count toward their 8+ required elective classes.
+As far as the major, as per the above guidelines on “Concentrations and Subjects” in the major, they could take up to 4 Studio Art classes in the major, take one Social Science course (an area different from Studio Art, which is in the Humanities area) such as a Communication, Sociology, Psychology or Economics course, or courses in Math, Science, or the Professional Programs such as Marketing (which are also all areas different from the Humanities area), and then take their remaining major courses in at least two other subjects/disciplines (to have a total of at least four different subjects/disciplines in all).
+As an example, the Studio Art focused BLS student might have a major completion that looks like this, with three different “Concentrations” (at least two different concentrations are required) and 5 different subjects/disciplines (at least 4 different subjects/disciplines are required).

 Please work with your advisor to determine a plan of study that makes the most sense for your life and career goals.

 Attributing Courses in the online degree evaluation system as Elective, Core, or Major Courses: